 3. Nourish yourself with green shakes

-Leafy green vegetables are sources rich in calcium.
-You should try to eat them every day because they have purifying and antioxidant properties that help prevent health problems.
+Leafy green vegetables are rich in calcium.
+You should try to eat them every day because they have purifying and antioxidant properties that may help you reduce your risk of health problems.

 4. Have almond milk for breakfast

-A way to simply include them in your diet is by preparing a homemade almond milk.
-It’s a great alternative for dairy milk in addition to being delicious and nutritious.
+Almonds have a lot of calcium and possible health benefits.
+A way to include them in your diet is by preparing homemade almond milk.
+It’s a great alternative for dairy milk and it’s also delicious and nutritious.
 It’s perfect for people of all ages!

 5. Help your gut flora

-Our intestines is where most of the digestive and absorption action takes place.
+Our intestines is where most of the digestive and absorptive action takes place.

-This is exactly why we need to keep our gut flora healthy, which we can do by strengthening it with probiotics.
+This is exactly why we need to keep our gut flora healthy, which we can do with probiotics.